vitessio/website/content/en/docs/user-guides/topology-service.md

 ## Local data

-This section describes the data structures stored in the local instance (per cell) of the topology server.
+This section describes the data structures stored in the Local instance (per cell) of the topology server.

 ### Tablets

-The Tablet record has a lot of information about a single vttablet process running inside a tablet (along with the MySQL process):
+The Tablet record has a lot of information about each vttablet process making up each tablet (along with the MySQL process):

 * the Tablet Alias (cell+unique id) that uniquely identifies the Tablet.
 * the Hostname, IP address and port map of the Tablet.
 * the current Tablet type (master, replica, batch, spare, …).
 * which Keyspace / Shard the tablet is part of.
 * the sharding Key Range served by this Tablet.
-* user-specified tag map (to store per installation data for instance).
+* user-specified tag map (e.g. to store per-installation data).

 A Tablet record is created before a tablet can be running (either by `vtctl InitTablet` or by passing the `init_*` parameters to the vttablet process).